 - Continued funding for a dedicated Violent Crime Team (1 Sgt, 10 Police officers) who support the delivery of the force strategy. - Data dashboard in place for Most Serious Violence which allows for identification of hotspots and crime trends. - Hotspot patrolling by officers and staff using technology to measure compliance. - Identification and close partnership management of habitual knife carriers in each district. - Close working with partners via the Violence Reduction Partnership which meets quarterly. - Strong neighbourhood policing including working with schools/ colleges.

 New Force Strategy

-New focussed deterrence pilots being run in Southampton and Portsmouth with partners
+New focussed deterrence pilots being run in Southampton and Portsmouth with partners homicides (police recorded data) als into drug treatment (Public Health England)

 Priority area: Disrupt drugs supply and county lines